Tomas-Kaiser/docker_tutorial/README.md

 ### Choosing the Right Images

+The base image can be an OS system like linux or windows.
+Also it can be OS + runtime environment.

 For React app we need a Node running on Alpine OS.

 Into Dockerfile we add `FROM`:

-`FROM node:14.16.0-alpine3.13`
+- `FROM node:14.16.0-alpine3.13` > Node version 14.16.0 on top of the alpine3.13 (a very small linux).
+- Do not use the `:latest` as it can caused some issue in the future.
+It is always better to use a specific version

+`docker images` or `docker image ls` to see all build images!

 Now we can build an image:

-`docker build -t react-app .`
+- `docker build -t react-app .`
-`-t` to tag/name an image (in this case we named our image react-app) `.` to tell docker where to find a Dockerfile
+- `-t` to tag/name an image (in this case we named our image react-app)

-`docker images` or `docker image ls` to see all build images!
+- `.` to tell docker where to find a Dockerfile

-Start a container with created image react-app.
+Start a container with created image react-app with interactive mode.
-`docker run -it react-app`
-`-i` stands for interactive regime
-`-t` stands for tag
-`-it` it is combination of above

-`docker run -it react-app sh` To run the container with shell (Alpine does not support bash as it is very small version of linux, onlu shell can be used to see files etc.)
+- `docker run -it react-app sh` (Alpine does not support bash as it is very small version of linux, only shell can be used to see files etc.).
+If we omit the shell then we will be inside of node environment.
+- `-i` stands for interactive regime
+- `-t` stands for tag
+- `-it` it is combination of above

 ### Copying Files & Directories